• Skip to primary navigation

 This is also delicious served with prawns or roasted chicken.
 It's ideal during the festive season, as it goes so well with any leftover cooked turkey.

-creamy lemon spaghetti with white asparagus and topped with chive flowers
+creamy lemon pasta sauce tossed into spaghetti with white asparagus and topped with chive flowers

-pan of cooked spaghetti, tossed in with cream, parmesan, poppy seeds and lemon zest
+pan of cooked spaghetti, tossed with a creamy lemon pasta sauce with parmesan and poppy seeds

 Jill Colonna